sws2apps/sws2apps-docs/organized/docs/troubleshooting/contact-support.md

 # Contact Organized support

-Our support is happy to help you, if you're facing any issues with the app that are not yet covered in this How to use guide.
+Our support is happy to help you, if you're facing any issues with the app that are not yet covered in this How to use guide articles.
 There are two ways to reach us out.

 ## Open an Issue on GitHub